Today, we’re reviewing the Concept2 Model E rowing machine. Officially, it’s been renamed the “RowErg with Tall Legs”.

 - Biathlon – The newest game on the monitor combines two sports: Nordic Skiing and Target Shooting.
 The biathlon consists of racing laps with a shooting stage between each lap!

-Games are a great way to stay motivated and keep things interesting after you have owned the rower for a while.
+Games are a great way to stay motivated and keep things interesting after you’ve owned the Model E indoor rower for a while.

-The Model E has a fixed monitor arm but does allow the angle of the display to be adjusted.
+The original Model E indoor rowing machine has a fixed monitor arm but does allow the angle of the display to be adjusted.
+The arm (or mount) is longer too, making it easier to read.

 You can select from 5 different display options for the bottom section: